Authors: Drs Tom F Lue and Alan Shindel University of California San Francisco 2008-11-12

 What is Peyronie’s Disease?

-Peyronie’s Disease (PD), also known as Induratio Penis Plastica or Fibroid Sclerosis of the Penis, is a poorly understood condition of the penis that is commonly associated with penile deformity.
-In most cases, the deformity is only evident during erection.
-In severe cases, it may be noticeable even when the penis is not hard.
+cases, it may be noticeable even when the penis is not hard.
 Peyronie’s Disease is primarily a condition of men in their 50s and 60s, although it can affect a man at any age.
-The majority of Peyronie’s cases reported in the literature have been in Caucasian men, although it has been reported in men from every ethnic group.[1]
+The

 The most common signs of PD include:

-• Penile Deformity:
+- Penile Deformity:

-• Penile Curvature is the most common type of deformity in PD.
+- Penile Curvature is the most common type of deformity in PD.
 The penis may bend in any direction, although an upwards bend is most common.
 In some cases, the bend may be in more than one direction (i.e., the penis may curve up and to one side, or down and to one side).
 The degree of bending may be subtle or very pronounced.

-• While not as common as simple curvature, awaist” or “hourglass” defect may be present where one portion of the penis is thinner than the surrounding areas.
+- While not as common as simple curvature, a “waist” or “hourglass” defect may be present where one portion of the penis is thinner than the surrounding areas.

-• Penile Plaque: A firm, flat nodule (plaque) may be felt within the penis and may contribute to curvature.
+- Penile Plaque: A firm, flat nodule (plaque) may be felt within the penis and may contribute to curvature.
 If penile curvature and a plaque are present, the plaque is typically on the side towards which the penis curves.
 This plaque is located within the tunica albuginea, a tough sheath of tissue that surrounds the spongy erectile tissue of the paired corpora cavernosa, which are responsible for rigidity of the penile shaft during penile erection.
 This plaque may accumulate calcium and become very hard, almost like a bone, in some cases.

-• Penile Pain: This is usually most severe when the penis becomes erect but may be present at other times as well.
+- Penile Pain: This is usually most severe when the penis becomes erect but may be present at other times as well.
 Pain is often the first sign of a problem and occurs before any noticeable bending is present.
 In most cases, pain will go away with time although plaques and deformity may persist.

-From "A Practical treatise on sexual disorders of the male & female" Taylor, 1897
+sexual disorders of the male & female" Taylor, 1897

 Peyronie’s Disease usually has two distinct phases.
-The first phase is called the active phase and is characterized by penile pain, palpable plaque, and increasing deformity and/or curvature of the penis.
+The first phase is called the “active phase” and is characterized by penile pain, palpable plaque, and increasing deformity and/or curvature of the penis.
 This phase typically does not last longer than 12 months and may be significantly shorter in some men.
-The second phase of PD is called the chronic phase and is characterized by resolution of pain and stabilization of the curvature/deformity.
+The second phase of PD is called the “chronic phase” and is characterized by resolution of pain and stabilization of the curvature/deformity.
 It is during the chronic phase that calcium accumulation and ED may develop.
-However, for reasons that are not entirely clear, some men will see spontaneous improvement in their penile deformity during this phase without any sort of intervention.[2]
+However,

 Peyronie’s Disease is not erectile dysfunction (ED).
 ED is the condition where the penis does not become hard enough to permit a man to engage in satisfying sexual intercourse, whereas PD is an anatomical deformity of the penis.
 Although PD and ED are distinct conditions, estimates suggest that about 35% of men who present for evaluation of PD also have ED.[3]
 The number of men with ED who are found to have undiagnosed PD is much lower; this is mostly because ED is much more common than PD.[4]

-It is also important to distinguish PD from a similar condition called chordee.
-Chordee is a congenital (from birth) curvature of the penis that is typically detected in newborns and is caused by abnormal development of penile structures.
+structures.
 Chordee is not associated with penile plaques and typically does not cause pain.
 Peyronie’s Disease is an acquired deformity of the penis that is only rarely found in young men.

 When was Peyronie’s Disease discovered?

-One of the first authoritative descriptions of the disease in the medical literature was by the famed anatomist Fallopius in 1561.
+literature was by the famed anatomist Fallopius in 1561.
 The condition was subsequently rediscovered by Francois Gigot de la Peyronie, royal surgeon to King Louis XV of France, in 1743.[5]
-While it has been rediscovered by other physician researchers subsequent to Peyronie’s description, “Peyronie’s Disease” is the favored term for this condition amongst most contemporary urologists around the world.
+While

 How common is Peyronie’s Disease?